lena-raedler/Mobile/Mobile/README.txt

 It requires libGLEW.so.1.13.

-For the thrid programming assingment we decided to delete the automatic camera mode.

-The second light source is sitting directly on each of the Models and moves around with it.
+For the fourth Programming assignment we tried to add textures and billboards to out Mobile implementation.
+One texture worked nearly at first try, but it does get shown on the middle bar too (we don't know why).
+The other texture we wanted to add to all objects, but it didn't work and resulted in Segmentation Faults.

+Functionality for the BillBoard exists, but it doesn't get shown at all.
+But you can make the whole scene black with it.

 Our keyboard functions: